German documentary on Murnau photos

 for the rest of the war.

-at that time, the end of the war was only six months away.
-Perhaps
+known at that time, the end of the war was only six months away.

-thats why Dads life was spared.
-The Germans had to
+Perhaps thats why Dads life was spared.
+The Germans

-but I have reduced 2 hours of conversation to a few lines.
-I
+these stories but I have reduced 2 hours of conversation to a

-can't tell you how much the pictures on your web site mean to
+few lines.
+I can't tell you how much the pictures on your web

-me.
+site mean to me.
 I have studied all the photos in great detail.
-From the sea

-of people pictured in all the photographs, I cannot see my father.
+From the sea of people pictured in all the photographs, I cannot

 Sincerely yours,